i3abghany/vemu/README.md

 # vemu

 A toy emulator for the RISC-V ISA.
-Currently supports: RV64IMAF full user-space emulation.
+Currently supports: RV64IMA full user-space emulation.
-Partially supports the previliged ISA specification.
+Partially supports: The F extension and the previliged ISA specification.

 The emulator uses the Berkeley SoftFloat (release 3e) to carry out floating point operations.
 The source of the library is included in the `vendor`